visit-dav/visit/src/doc/gui_manual/MakingItPretty/Annotations.rst

 checking the **Show grid** check box.
 The grid lines correspond to the major tick marks.

+.. _Section-MakintItPretty-AnnotationColors:

 Annotation Colors
 ~~~~~~~~~~~~~~~~~

 Colors are very important in a visualization since they help to determine
 how easy it is to read annotations.
-VisIt provides a tab in the
+VisIt_ provides a tab in the
 **Annotation Window**, shown in
 :numref:`Figure %s <fig-MakingItPretty-AnnotationColors>`, specifically
 devoted to choosing annotation colors.
 The **Colors** tab contains controls